robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 $ docker info
 ```

-That should return lots of information about your running Docker services in the
+That should return lots of information about the running Docker services in the
 VM.

 ```bash start postgresql